-Traditionally, shooters wear clothing in shades of brown or green to help them blend into the moorland.
-So, it’s probably a good idea to leave your bright shirts on their hangers!
-Also, don’t forget your shooting vest, shooting socks and a sturdy pair of boots that’ll support your ankles.
+Shooters traditionally wear shades of brown or green to help them blend into the moorland.
+So, it’s probably a good idea to leave your bright shirts on their hangers.

-Grouse shooting is not like any other form of driven shooting – even for the most experienced game shooter, your first time on the moor can be daunting.
-Luckily a lot of grouse shooting etiquette has been developed with safety in mind.
+Grouse shooting is not like any other form of driven shooting.
+Your first time on the moor can be daunting, even if you’re an experienced game shooter.
+Luckily, grouse shooting etiquette has been developed with safety in mind.

 Read more: A Guide To Grouse Shooting Etiquette

-The main priority is making sure anything that could make your shooting situation unsafe, such as bags, gunslips and dogs, are well out of the way of the line of fire.
-Ask your host any safety questions before you start the day so you’re familiar with their safety protocol.
+The main priority is making sure anything that could make your shooting situation unsafe – such as bags, gunslips and dogs – are out of the line of fire.
+Ask your host any safety questions before you start the day to familiarise yourself with their protocol.

 It’s easy to get caught up in grouse shooting, but safety is more important than anything else.
 So, know your range, don’t be too competitive and leave the sloe gun until the shoot is over!